-There are many organizations both private and the public that is in place, to help people who are suffering financial hardships.
+There are many organizations both private and the public that is in place, to help people who are suffering financial hardships in North Carolina.
 Charlotte assistance programs not only will help you will rent but can also provide assistance with food, clothing, household goods and furniture.
-You are not alone in this, and there are places you can go, to get the help you need.
+You are not alone in this, and there are places you can go to, to get the help you need.

 It will not be easy, and you will be required to provide proper documentation such as: